-Welcome to the CAIRB At Tavistock Community Primary and Nursery School we are committed to inclusion.
+Welcome to the CAIRB, at Tavistock Primary and Nursery School we are committed to inclusion.
 The Communication and Interaction Resource Base (CAIRB) is part of the mainstream school and has places for up to eight pupils with communication and interaction difficulties.
 We aim to make our children feel accepted, safe, valued and included as part of the whole school community.
-The CAIRB has two teachers, Mrs.Dax and Mr.Powell and our team of highly skilled teaching assistants: Mrs.Hall, Mrs.Fernyhough, Mrs.Oxenham and Mrs. Quinn.
-The CAIRB (also known as Rainbow Base) offers an autism friendly environment, whereby the children are taught the national curriculum which has been adapted and tailored to suit the children’s individual interests and needs.
-Each child has an individual work station, aimed at minimising their distractions and allowing them to focus on set tasks.
+The CAIRB has one teacher and a team of highly skilled teaching assistants.
+Children are taught in mainstream classes supported by a specialist teaching assistant in addition to time spent in the CAIRB (also known as Rainbow Base).
+If appropriate, a child will use an individual work station, aimed at minimising their distractions and allowing them to focus on set tasks.
 There are always concrete and visual components to the children’s learning, where tasks are clearly ‘scaffolded’ to develop independent skills.
 The children are also explicitly taught social skills and the “learning to learn “skills that they can then apply in their mainstream classroom.
 The CAIRB provides a low sensory environment and encourages the children to take regular sensory breaks.

 We work closely with the Educational Psychologist, Speech Therapist, Occupational Therapist and the Communication and Interaction Team.

 We also provide Outreach Support to schools in the Tavistock Learning Community.
 What we provide: